 “Is a Vaccine, Drug or Treatment Available for Covid-19?”

-According to the World Health Organization, there are no particular vaccines or medicines for COVID-19.
-Although, laboratories and companies all over the world are competing to procure the vaccine and drugs.
-Yet, all of them are still under investigation and are going through clinical trials.
+According to the World Health Organization, no specific vaccines or medicines for COVID-19.
+However, laboratories and companies worldwide compete to procure vaccines and drugs, which are still under investigation and undergoing clinical trials.

 Treatments Under Investigation: A Case Study

-In the study, the team performed extensive testing and validation studies.
-It included evaluating the drugs on human lung biopsies infected with the virus.
-It evaluated the drugs for synergies with remdesivir.
-Then, they established dose-response relationships between the drugs and antiviral activity.
+The team performed extensive testing and validation studies, including evaluating the drugs on human lung biopsies infected with the virus.
+They also evaluated the drugs for synergies with remdesivir and established dose-response relationships between them and their antiviral activity.

-Of the 21 drugs that were effective at blocking viral replication, the scientists found out the following:
+Of the 21 drugs that were effective at blocking viral replication, the scientists found the following:

 - Thirteen of them could potentially be safely achieved in COVID-19 patients.
 They have reached clinical trials before.